• About |

 7. El Submarino

-This Argentinean treat is a reinvented hot chocolate.
-Translated literally, el submarino means submarine, which means how to make a drink.
+This Argentinean treat reinvented hot chocolate.
+Translated literally, el submarino means submarine, which refers to how to make a drink.

 8 Best Beverages From Argentina